quintusdias/glymur/docs/source/detailed_installation.rst

 ''''''''''''''''''''''

-The default glymur installation process relies upon OpenJPEG version 1.4 or 1.5 being properly installed on your system.
+The default glymur installation process relies upon OpenJPEG version 1.X being properly installed on your system.
 This will, however, only give you you basic read capabilities, so if you wish to take advantage of more of glymur's features, you should compile OpenJPEG as a shared library (named *openjp2* instead of *openjpeg*) from the developmental